 The rest of the paper is devoted to the proof of Theorem~\ref{thm-chi}.
 To prove the theorem, we will analyze another random planar map called the one-sided mated-CRT map which is directly connected to LQG and SLE.
 The exponents $\chi$ and $d$ also describe distances in this map, so we will prove Theorem~\ref{thm-chi} by proving appropriate upper and lower bounds on these distances.
 This section is devoted to defining the one-sided mated-CRT map, and to reviewing the LQG and SLE theory needed to formulate this definition.

 First, we will define LQG surfaces in general in Section~\ref{sec-lqg-def}; then, in Section~\ref{sec-wedge-def} we will define the LQG surface that we will use in the definition of the one-sided mated-CRT map.
-In Section~\ref{sec-sle-def}, we recall the definitions of two types of SLE processes and their encodings in terms of Gaussian free fields given by the ``imaginary geometry'' machinery from~\cite{ig4}.\footnote{We will not explain the nature of this correspondence in detail, since it will not be necessary for our purposes; and the reader unfamiliar with imaginary geometry can take these encodings as black boxes.} Finally, we define the one-sided mated-CRT map in Section~\ref{sec-mated-crt}, and we develop tools for studying distances in this map in Section~\ref{sec-metric-def}.
+In Section~\ref{sec-sle-def}, we recall the definitions of two types of SLE processes and their encodings in terms of Gaussian free fields given by the ``imaginary geometry'' machinery from~\cite{ig4}.
+For the reader unfamiliar with imaginary geometry, we will introduce the minimum amount of tools from this theory that we need to describe this encoding and prove our desired results.
+Finally, we define the one-sided mated-CRT map in Section~\ref{sec-mated-crt}, and we develop tools for studying distances in this map in Section~\ref{sec-metric-def}.